 A number of elements are available that can be placed in each section with a click.

 For example, you can use the Columns element to create multiple content modules within a section.

 This is a great way to build horizontally and reduce page length while highlighting key features/benefits you want visitors to focus on.

 With Shogun’s Landing Page Shopify App, you can also include product fields including collections, a product gallery, variants, quantities and an add to cart button.

 Once you’re finished with creating and editing your custom landing page in Shogun, just click the “Save” and “Publish” buttons and your landing page will go live on your integrated Shopify store.

-The average conversion rate for eCommerce is around 2%.
-With a well-optimized landing page it’s possible to see much higher numbers.
-One eCommerce retailer I worked with to manage their optimization was able to bring conversation rates to just over 8%.
+The average conversion rate for ecommerce is around 2%.
+With a well-optimized landing page, it’s possible to see rates as high as 8%.

 But results like that don’t come instantly.
 Following these best practices will help you work toward lifting conversions in your online store:

 1. Keep Your Audience in Mind